causalinferencenyc/beautiful-jekyll/aboutus.md

 ---
 layout: page
 title: About us
-subtitle: NYC's causal inference working group
+subtitle: The NYC causal inference working group
 ---

 ### Our story